Enterprise Act 2002: Competition policy

 The act made the Office of Fair Trading formally independent from government, and gave it additional powers.
 It is now possible for searches to be carried out under warrant from this act of business premises involved with potentially prohibitable mergers.
 The act also established the Commission Appeals Tribunal (CAT) for companies to appeal against decisions by the Competition Commission.
 The role of the Director General of Fair Trading (DGFT) was also abolished and his powers given to the OFT, this was seen as an attempt to depersonalize the competition investigation process.
 The Minister of Trade and Industry in the past played a large role in competition policy, having final say over whether a particular merger was in the public interest.
 Under the new Act his role was significantly diminished in order to de-politicize competition regulation which had been accused of being inconsistent in the past.
 He now only has powers to intervene if the proposed merger will affect the media to the detriment of the public, national security or if one of the firms is a government contractor.

 On the deterrence side of the act, jail terms of a maximum of five years for directors was introduced in order to increase deterrence for forming cartels.

 The competition commission also had its scope widened to cover investigations of whole industries, not just specific firm, for example the supermarket industry.

+Price-fixing became a criminal offence under the act.

 Insolvency reforms

 Companies

+The act rewrote the law in relation to administration.

 The Enterprise Act made substantial amendments to the administration procedures for failing companies.
 The purpose was to enhance the policy of creating a "rescue culture", so that insolvent companies so far as possible should be saved, before their assets are stripped and distributed to creditors.